SolisTecnologia/SoBot-Agri-Tech/README.md

     cy = (y + y + h) // 2
 ~~~

-Checks if new objects were found with dimensions greater than 25 pixels.
+Checks if the object has moved 25 pixels in either direction relative to the center of the object.
 If detected for the first time, it marks an ID to identify it, if the object already has an ID, it only obtains its position on the screen.

 ~~~python